MoneyPlus Privacy Notice

 In some circumstances, the lawful basis for processing your information may change.
 For example, if we need to prioritise your vital interests – such as protecting your life – we will take any actions we deem necessary, such as contacting the emergency services.

 The lawful basis may also change to ‘legitimate interests’ where we identify a benefit to using your data outside of our usual contractual service, such as statistical data purposes (though this is usually anonymised to safeguard your information).
 We may also use our legitimate interests to try and benefit you by letting you know about other services the group offer that we think you would be interested in.
-For example, if we identify that MoneyPlus Telecoms may be able to offer you a cheaper deal on your mobile contract.
+For example, if we identify that MoneyPlus Legal may be able to assist you in making a Plevin claim.

 How Do We Secure and Retain Your Information?